China’s combative nationalists see a world turning their way

 The sci-fi digital illustrations by the artist, Fan Wennan, caught fire on Chinese social media in recent months, reflecting a resurgent nationalism.
 China’s authoritarian system, proponents say, is not just different from the West’s democracies, it is also proving itself superior.
 It is a long-running theme, but China’s success against the pandemic has given it a sharp boost.

-“America isn’t that heavenly kingdom depicted since decades ago,” said Fan, who is in his early 20s and has described his style as “People’s Punk.”
+“America isn’t that heavenly kingdom depicted since decades ago,” said Fan, who is in his early 20s.
 “There’s nothing special about it.
 If you have to say there’s anything special about it now, it’s how messed up it can be at times.”

 China’s Communist Party, under its leader, Xi Jinping, has promoted the idea that the country is on a trajectory to power past Western rivals.